topsberwite/To-Do-list-app-v2/README.md

 # How to use
 First install all the packages and modules by typing `npm i` or `npm install` on your terminal.
+- type `mongod` on one shell to make a database using MongoDB
+- initialize your app by typing `node index.js`
-Type in the URL: localhost:3000 to start making your own lists.
+- type in the URL: localhost:3000 to start making your own lists

 # Tools used
 EJS, CSS, NodeJS, ExpressJS, MongoDB, Mongoose